-Now, an explication is given from a psychopedagogical perspective of what is at the basis of personal actualization, as a becoming different in the direction of adulthood.
-Because a child is Dasein [being-there], from the first moment of his/her existence, he/she is involved in and takes an active part in occurrences in the world.
-Because of his/her being open for and directed to the world, from the beginning, he/she is actively actualizing his/her given potentialities, which implies that he/she is busy changing (42, 33).
-This change is directed to proper adulthood and is described by the concept becoming.
-Becoming is a change which especially occurs by educating.
+Now an explication is given from a psychopedagogic perspective of what is at the basis of personal actualization as a becoming different in the direction of adulthood.
+Because a child is Dasein [being-there], from the first moment of his existence he is involved in and takes an active part in occurrences in the world.
+Because of his being open for and directed to the world, from the beginning he is actively actualizing his given potentialities which implies that he is busy changing (42, 33).
+This change is directed to proper adulthood and can be described by the concept becoming.
+It ought already to be clear that becoming is a change that especially occurs on the basis of educating.
 However, the question remains how this event occurs.
-According to Ferreira (42, 33), it is evident "that a child can only change (become) because of something which makes this change possible.
+According to Ferreira [in Afrikaans] (42, 33) it is evident "that a child only can change (become) on the basis of something that makes this change possible.
 This 'something' is learning".
-From this, becoming and learning are personal potentialities at the child's disposal, in terms of which his/her personal actualization occurs.
+From this it appears that becoming and learning are personal potentialities at the child's disposal in terms of which his personal actualization occurs.

-Becoming and learning constitute a unitary event, by which an elevation in the child's level (of becoming adult) occurs.
-The mutual relationship between these two modes of personal actualization is such that they are distinguished, only for the sake of greater clarification, but they cannot be separated because one always implies the other, and the one is a precondition for the other.
-"The one cannot precede the other, and any discussion of either learning or becoming necessarily implies the other" (30, 14).
+Becoming and learning constitute a unitary event by which an elevation in the child's level (of becoming adult) occurs.
+The mutual relationship between these two modes of personal actualization is such that they are distinguished only for the sake of greater clarification but they cannot be separated because one always implies the other and the one is a precondition for the other.
+"The one cannot precede the other and any discussion either of learning or becoming necessarily implies the other" [in Afrikaans] (30, 14).

-At the basis of becoming and learning are modes of actualizing becoming and learning (see 42), which represent the child's total personal potentialities for becoming and learning.
-Through their actualization, personal actualization occurs and, thus, they are viewed as essentials of the psychic life of the child-in-education.
+At the basis of becoming and learning are particular modes of actualizating, becoming and learning (see 42) that represent the child's total personal potentialities for becoming and learning.
+Through their actualization, personal actualization occurs and thus they are viewed as essentials of the psychic life of the childin-education.

-According to Ferreira (42, 42), the becoming-learning event is made possible by the fact "that a child experiences and, in a willed way, attributes sense and meaning (to what is experienced), i.e., he lived experiences it.
-In this way, he acquires knowledge, masters certain skills, etc., which make it possible for him to increasingly behave as an adult".
+According to Ferreira [in Afrikaans] (42, 42), the becoming-learning event is made possible by the fact "that a child experiences and in a willed way attributes sense and meaning (to what is experienced), i.e., he lived-experiences it.
+In this way, he acquires knowledge, masters certain skills, etc. that make it possible for him increasingly to behave as an adult".

-The above five modes of actualization (experiencing, willing, lived experiencing, knowing, and behaving) make possible the actualization of the different modes of becoming (exploring, emancipating, distantiating, differentiating, and objectifying) and modes of learning (sensing, attending, perceiving, thinking, imagining and fantasizing, and remembering) (see 39; 41; 42).
+The above five modes of actualization (experiencing, willing, livedexperiencing, knowing and behaving) make possible the actualization of the different modes of becoming (exploring, emancipating, distantiating, differentiating and objectifying) and modes of learning (sensing, attending, perceiving, thinking, imagining and fantasizing and remembering) (see 39; 41; 42).
 Although this actualization of the psychic life is a complex event, the following scheme is a simplified representation of it.
-For a detailed schematic representation, see Van Niekerk (52, 113).
+For a detailed schematic representation see Van Niekerk (52, 113).

 The following is a brief discussion of the different modes of actualization.
-The aim here is not to give a complete synopsis, but such a discussion is necessary to show the reciprocal connections among the mentioned constituents of the child's psychic life, as matters of personal actualization.
-Also, it is mentioned that the modes of actualization function as a totality, and distinctions are made merely for the sake of greater clarity.
+The aim here is not to give a complete synopsis, but such a discussion is necessary to show the reciprocal connections among all of the mentioned constituents of the child's psychic life as matters of personal actualization.
+Also, it should be mentioned that the modes of actualization function as a totality and distinctions are made merely for the sake of greater clarity.